Research Associate | WCRC-Rogers Mesa

 Reza Keshavarz Afshar

-I received my Ph.D. in Agronomy from the University of Tehran in 2014.
-My appointment is 75% research and 35% extension.
-My applied and field-oriented research and extension program aims to improve sustainability and profitability of the farming systems in western Colorado while seeking environmental protection.
-Intensification and diversification of the cropping system, conservation soil management practices, cover cropping, nutrient and fertilizer use management, and water use productivity are among the topics of my interest.
+Dr. Keshavarz received his Ph.D. in Agronomy from the University of Tehran in 2014.
+His applied and field-oriented research and extension program aims to improve sustainability and profitability of the farming systems in western Colorado while seeking environmental protection.
+Intensification and diversification of the cropping system, conservation soil management practices, cover cropping, nutrient and fertilizer use management, and water use productivity are among the topics studied in his program.

 Dr. Minas received his PhD in Pomology and Postharvest Physiology from Aristotle University of Thessaloniki, Greece.
 During his PhD studies was appointed as a Junior Specialist at the Dept. Plant Sciences at University of California Davis, CA. His research has emphasized on pre- and post-harvest factors and the development and adoption of novel technologies to improve general orchard performance, harvest quality and storage potential of tree-fruits.
 His research at CSU is focused on orchard and environmental factors affecting productivity, developmental physiology, harvest quality and postharvest physiology of tree-fruits.

-David joined the WCRC in 2016 after earning his MS in Soil and Crop Science from CSU.
-Before studying at CSU David graduated with a BS from California State University, Chico with a degree in Crop Science and Horticulture.
-While earning his BS David worked with various fruit and nut crops as a disease scout and orchardist.
+David received his M.S. in Soil and Crop Sciences from Colorado State University and B.S. in Crop Science and Horticulture from California State University-Chico.
+He has worked with various fruit and nut crops as a disease scout and orchardist.